Liverpool: 20th century

 The 20th century saw Liverpool's established rank as a global economic powerhouse challenged.
 Its strategic location as an international seaport made it particularly vulnerable in two World wars.
 Economic depressions (both in the United Kingdom and across the world), changing housing patterns and containerisation in the maritime industry contributed to a downtrend in the city's productivity and prosperity.
 Despite this, the city's influence on global popular culture excelled and by the end of the century, the continuing process of urban renewal paved the way for the redefined modern city of the 21st century.

 The period after the Great War was marked by social unrest, as society grappled with the massive war losses of young men, as well as trying to re-integrate veterans into civilian life and the economy.
 Unemployment and poor living standards greeted many ex-servicemen.
 Union organising and strikes took place in numerous locations, including a police strike in Liverpool among the City Police.
 Numerous colonial soldiers and sailors from Africa and India, who had served with the British Armed Forces, settled in Liverpool and other port cities.
 In June 1919, they were subject to attack by whites in racial riots; residents in the port included Swedish immigrants, and both groups had to compete with native people from Liverpool for jobs and housing.
 In this period, race riots also took place in other port cities.

-The Housing Act 1919 resulted in mass council housing being built across Liverpool during the 1920s and 1930s.
+The Housing, Town Planning, &c.
+Act 1919 resulted in mass council housing being built across Liverpool during the 1920s and 1930s.
 In the 1920s and 1930s, as much as 15% of the city's population (around 140,000 people) was relocated from the inner-city to new purpose built, lower density suburban housing estates, based on the belief that this would improve their standard of living, though the overall benefits have been contested.
 Numerous private homes were also built during this era.
 During the Great Depression of the early 1930s, unemployment peaked at around 30% in the city.
 Liverpool was the site of Britain's first provincial airport, operating from 1930.

 During the Second World War, the critical strategic importance of Liverpool was recognised by both Hitler and Churchill.
 The city was heavily bombed by the Germans, suffering a blitz second only to London's.
 The pivotal Battle of the Atlantic was planned, fought and won from Liverpool.